Barrick confirms selling half of Veladero to Shandong Gold for $960 million

 Canada’s Barrick Gold’s (TSX, NYSE:ABX), the world’s No.1 producer of the precious metal by value, has confirmed it’s selling a 50% stake in its Veladero mine in Argentina to Shandong Gold Group in a transaction worth $960 million.

-As part of the deal, which makes the two firm strategic partners, the Shandong province-based gold miner will help Barrick move forward with the long delayed Pascua-Lama gold, silver and copper project, straddling the border between Chile and Argentina.
+As part of the deal, which makes the two firms strategic partners, the Shandong province-based gold miner will help Barrick move forward with the long delayed Pascua-Lama gold, silver and copper project, straddling the border between Chile and Argentina.

 Both companies, Barrick said in the statement, will also evaluate additional investment opportunities in the area, known as El Indio Gold Belt.